trohit/ik/systemdesign/DB/README.md

 ![image](https://user-images.githubusercontent.com/466385/209539804-77b9a653-8caa-4595-b6a0-617b9302b3ef.png)

 # Databases
 - In general, SQL DBs are optimized for more reads, not so much for writes.
+When you know the schema + queries you would run on them beforehand, RDBMS is a good choice.
 - No SQL DBs are generally optimized for heavy writes, by default, do not work as well for a read heavy system.
 - BaSE : Basically available + Soft State + Eventual Consistency
   - Primarily used in: OLAP that needs high number of reads + maybe writes + scale